 We know that no company is an island - no matter how independent - so we work hard to establish and maintain partnerships.
 These include a wide array of organisations, from leading NGOs such as Amnesty International and Greenpeace to companies such as The Co-operative.
 And thinking beyond the traditional constraints of cinema distribution, we show our films everywhere, from venues such as the Tate Modern and advertising agencies to festivals like Sheffield Doc/Fest and Glastonbury.

-Constantly working on building on the successes of the last nine years, we’re always on the lookout for new technologies and new partnerships with like-minded, innovative companies.
+Constantly working on building on the successes of the last ten years, we’re always on the lookout for new technologies and new partnerships with like-minded, innovative companies.
 Our aim is to evolve with the changing film market and provide consumers with not only the films they want, but also the platforms they want to view them on.
 We have our own VOD platform Dogwoof TV and also run the highly successful Popup Cinema which allows individuals to corporates to host their own screenings of our films.

 Our speciality is documentaries, and we are committed to finding and distributing the best the UK and the world has to offer.
 These might be about individuals, communities, causes, historic events, or just beautiful pieces of art, but they are all curated by us with the utmost care.